ryeash/doctor/README.md

 >     return ...
 > }
 > ```
-> The resulting provider will satisfy both BookDao and PurchaseDao.
+> The resulting provider will satisfy both BookDao and PurchaseDao dependencies.
 The main
 > type for the resulting provider will be the first listed type (in this case BookDao), with any additional
 > types (PurchaseDao) being treated as satisfied super types.
 This means for the purposes of verifying
 > duplicate providers only the first bound will be considered.

-As a result in other classes you can inject the JdbcDao:
+As a result you can inject the JdbcDao:

 ```java